 Adults will love the alcoholic beverages on offer while taking in a Pride Talk and, meanwhile, their kids can play in the family zone.
 Food trucks and vendors offer plenty of food and shopping opportunities, too.
 On the afternoon of the event, a festive and rainbow-colored parade makes its way down President Clinton Avenue.
 While the festival only lasts one day, there are often events surrounding it (pool parties or gay rendezvous at downtown bars).

-Otherwise, there are a couple other happenings throughout the year that aren't technically gay-leaning, but welcoming nonetheless.
+Otherwise, there are a couple of other happenings throughout the year that aren't technically gay-leaning, but welcoming nonetheless.
 They include the Main Street Food Truck Festival in September and Feast in the Field (an al fresco dinner party to benefit Arkansas farmers) in June.

 Tips for Going Out in Little Rock